 EDITOR’S NOTE: ESPN programming has had an enormous challenge the past week — filling the many holes that suddenly were in the company’s schedules.
-Executive Vice President, Programming Acquisitions and Scheduling, Burke Magnus spoke to Front Row and provides insights to the approach he and his team have been taking.
+Executive Vice President, Programming, Burke Magnus spoke to Front Row and provides insights to the approach he and his team have been taking.

 Strictly from an ESPN programming point of view, what’s your assessment of the past week?